Q. Where is the Office of Financial Aid located?

 You can read the information provided each year with your financial aid package for an explanation of each type of aid.
 You may also contact the Office of Financial Aid for additional information or clarification about your financial aid.

-Q. I can’t remember my PIN number.
+Q. I can’t remember my FSA ID# number.
 What should I do?